 Read more about residential respite care.

-If you change your mind and want to withdraw from the Resident Agreement within 14 days of signing, you need to let your aged care home know in writing straight away.
-You will still need to pay your fees for care and accommodation payments for the 14 days you were in care.
+If you change your mind and want to withdraw from the resident agreement within 14 days of signing, you need to let your aged care home know in writing straight away.
+You will still need to pay your fees for care and accommodation for the 14 days you were in care.
 If you’ve made any other payments to your aged care home during that time, you are entitled to a refund.

 - they are closing